Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory for all Trentham and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory for all Trentham and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.

-• Property managers and private landlords have to make sure their rental properties comply with the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024